wavefrontHQ/docs/pages/doc/integrations_aws_overview-API.md

 1. Log in to your Wavefront cluster.
 1. Click the gear icon in the top right and select **API Documentation**.
 1. Expand the **Cloud Integration** category.
-1. To create a new cloud integration, click the `POST /api/v2/cloudintegation` request.
+1. To create a new cloud integration, click the `POST /api/v2/cloudintegration` request.
-1. To add a CloudWatch integration, in the **body** text box enter the following example:
+1. To add a CloudWatch, AWS Metrics+, and CloudTrail integrations, in the **body** text box enter the following example:

     ```
 {